NordSecurity/nordvpn-linux/BUILD.md

 docker push <registry>/<image>[:tag]
 ```
 ### Idempotent docker builds
 By default, mage targets will always pull docker images from the registry.
-If bellow entry is present in `.env` file, images will be pulled only if they are not present on the host system:
+If below entry is present in `.env` file, images will be pulled only if they are not present on the host system:
 ```
 IDEMPOTENT_DOCKER=1
 ```